Adykey79/credit-risk-classification/README.md

 # Classification Report

 ## Accuracy:
-0.99 | This model is highly accurate, meaning this model has high overall correct predictions
+0.99 | This model is highly accurate, meaning this model has high overall correct predictions.

-## Precision:
-1.00 for healthy | 0.84 for unhealthy | Measures the accuracy of the positive predictions made by the model.
-A higher precision means fewer false positives.
-The model performs well for both outcomes.

-## Recall:
-0.99 for healthy | 0.94 for unhealthy | Measures the model's ability to find all positive instances.
-A higher recall indicates means false negatives.
-The model again performs well for both outcomes.

-F1-Score 1.00 for healthy | 0.89 for unhealthy | A measure used to evaluate the performance of binary classification models, especially when the class distribution is uneven.
-It combines the model's precision and recall into a single metric by taking their harmonic mean.
-Our model performs well in this aspect as well.

 # Summary